 Distribute green ribbons to all participating classes and encourage students to wear the ribbon throughout the week and beyond.
-When students are asked about the ribbon, make sure they know that the lime green ribbon is a symbol of hope, shows that they are willing to be open about mental health/suicide prevention, and that they can talk about the difficult things others may be going through, especially in terms of those who are thinking about suicide.
+When students are asked about the ribbon, make sure they know the lime green ribbon is a symbol of hope and wearing it shows that they are willing to talk openly about mental health, suicide prevention, and difficult things that others may be going through, especially those who are thinking about suicide.

-Print out templates of green ribbons that students can decorate, label with their name, and write out one thing they can do to support suicide prevention at your school.
+Print out templates of green ribbons that students can decorate, label with their name, and write one thing they can do to support suicide prevention at your school.
 Post the green ribbons in a central location to show how many students have made the pledge.